Hansel & Gretel: Witch Hunters: Accolades

-Abandoned sequel
+Possible sequel

 On March 19, 2013, Paramount announced that a sequel to the film was in the works due to overseas box office numbers.
 Hansel & Gretel producers Ferrell, McKay, Messick, and Flynn were reported to return.
 In June 2013, McKay officially confirmed his involvement and said that "everyone feels like as good as the first one is, we can really jack it up a level with the second one.
 So, fingers crossed everyone will come back".
 McKay suggested that Paramount might insist on having the sequel rated PG-13.
 Talking about Wirkola's "pretty insane" ideas for the second film, McKay said this could be one of those instances where the sequel does go further than the first one."
 Regarding the storyline, he offered one hint: "Think of different kinds of witchcraft."
 In June 2014, it was reported that the sequel would have a 2016 release date.

 In September 2014, Wirkola announced that he would not be returning to direct the sequel, stating "I want to do something a little bit different now and not just do sequels.
 I did write the script and I hope to be involved in it.
 But yeah, I won't be directing it."
 He said "the first film was a learning curve for me working in the studio system and the script I wrote for the original was so different [than the final movie].
 We ended up taking a lot out and altering stuff that first time.
 I tried taking what I learned and still delivered a sequel script that's an R-rated action film."
 Shortly after, Renner stated that, without Wirkola directing again, he might be less likely to return for the sequel.

 On August 7, 2015, it was reported that Bruno Aveillan would make his feature film debut directing the sequel, with Wirkola as a writer and executive producer.

-Despite the flurry of media reports from 2013 to 2015, as of March 2023, no sequel has ever been released, and Bruno Aveillan has yet to direct a feature film.
+Despite the flurry of media reports from 2013 to 2015, as of November 2025, no sequel has ever been released, and Bruno Aveillan has yet to direct a feature film.